 Water is one of our most precious resources – it is essential to life on earth.
-This page outlines why clean water is so important.
+This page outlines why clean water and healthy waterways are so important.

 Clean water is important for our health